softdevteam/lang_tester/README.md

   * `status: <success|failure|<int>>`, where `success` and `failure` map to platform specific notions of a command completing successfully or unsuccessfully respectively and `<int>` is a signed integer checking for a specific exit code on platforms that support it.
+If not specified, defaults to `success`.
   * `stderr: [<string>]`, `stdout: [<string>]` are matched strings against a command's `stderr` or `stdout`.
 The special string `...` can be used as a simple wildcard: if a line consists solely of `...`, it means "match zero